Care and Maintenance of a

 Odd as it sounds, styrofoam is your beetles' best friend.
 Add a large chunk of styrofoam to your colony, and you will see them quickly burrow their way in to pupate.
 While they will pupate in other materials, this seems to be their favorite.
 Over time, the styrofoam will hollow out completely and be reduced to small shredded bits that mix with their bedding.

-and cold temperatures, as well a place to burrow and nest.
+The beetles will add to the bedding layer with their own frass, a powdery waste material, and chewed up bits of bedding materials and styrofoam.
+Allowing the bedding and frass mix to build up is good for the beetles – it gives them insulation from both overly warm and cold temperatures, as well a place to burrow and nest.
 When the beetles aren't eating, you'll find them buried in their bedding.
 Keep an eye on the bedding/frass layer, stir it occasionally, and make sure that it stays loose and dry.
 Too much moisture can lead to mold or promote mites, a potentially toxic situation for your colony.
 If you do need to remove some bedding or frass, it’s safe to assume that eggs and small larvae are stowing away in it no matter how carefully you check, so it’s a good idea to store it in the freezer until trash day to prevent runaway beetles.

 Food & Water: